hut8/blog/content/posts/vultr-private-network-configuration.md

 [ ID] Interval       Transfer     Bandwidth
 [  3] 0.0-779.6 sec  1.00 GBytes   11.0 Mbits/sec
 ```

+[These vultr.com docs](https://www.vultr.com/docs/configuring-private-network) don't mention the MTU issue, although on the dashboard there's a mention of it if you click a button for more information.

 As you can see, a difference of __6200%__!